 Our first thought when someone else seems to have a blessed life, is to assume that they have some special relationship with Jesus that you do not have and immediately the question jumps up in your mind: “Now why doesn’t God allow that for me?”
 As she dwells on this, she moves to the next through process and complains to the Lord: “Lord, don’t you care?”
 Don’t you care that my sister is not doing what I am doing, this stuff is not fun, or pleasant, I feel that you favor her and that I am missing out.
 Don’t you care that she is getting all the best stuff and I am not.
 It’s not fair that You favor her.

 Martha wants “what she’s having.”

 She is running in the lane next to you, and she’s got the life, the car, the body, the well behaved children, the attentive husband etc. She has got the spiritual walk that you desire, the hotline to God, the insight into her life.
+They are successful, positive, forward moving people.
 She has got the life where the prince has already come and she is living happy ever after.

 He’s got your number, He knows who you are, He knows what is happening in your life.
 He knows the life he has planned specifically for you.

 Jesus points out to Martha in Luke 10:41-42: that Mary has chosen the role that she would play that night; and Martha hers: “you are worried and upset about many things” and Mary has “chosen what is better, and it will not be taken away from her.”

 In others words: “Martha, stop running Mary’s race, choose the race that you will run.”